 Poynton Springboard – Music For All

-If residents become aware of repeat offenders, with the fouling taking place at fairly regular times at the same location and which the owners do not clear up, please let the Town Council know (T. 01625 872238) (who will then inform the PCSOs), or contact the Community Dog Warden on T.0300 123 5021, e-mail email@example.com
+The Town Council continues to receive complaints about dog fouling.
+If residents become aware of repeat offenders, with the fouling taking place at fairly regular times at the same location and which the owners do not clear up, please contact the Community Dog Warden on T.0300 123 5021, e-mail firstname.lastname@example.org and/or let the Town Council know (T. 01625 872238), who will then inform the PCSOs.

 Time Out Café

 There are many older members of our community who are isolated, spend days without seeing or speaking to anyone, and who are not confident to venture out alone.
-Time out Café is a new Town Council initiative and is now open every Friday between 2pm and 4pm at Poynton Civic Hall.
+Time out Café is a new Town Council initiative and is now open most Fridays between 2pm and 4pm at Poynton Civic Hall.
 Do come along and join us, you will be guaranteed a warm and friendly welcome, refreshments and a chat.
 Meet up with friends, access information on local services, organisations and groups, and have your say on how this community facility could develop further, and what social or creative events we could host in the future.
-For further information please e-mail email@example.com or phone her on T. 01625 872238.
+For further information please e-mail email@example.com or call her on T. 01625 872238.

 For details of Ranger events please call T. 01625 383700 or go to the Rangers website www.cheshireeast.gov.uk/leisure,_culture_and_tourism/ranger_service/ranger_events.aspx.
 For those residents without access to a PC, printed copies of the monthly Ranger programmes can be had on request from the Civic Hall.

 A reminder that hard copies of this PUN are available on request from the Civic Hall for those of our residents without access to PCs – please spread the word!
 A cut down version of the PUN is published in ‘SK Poynton’ magazine, and the Trading Post café on the canal towpath at Nelson Pit in Higher Poynton kindly displays it.